Fidelity measurement of a multiqubit cluster state with minimal effort: Introduction

 With the tremendous progress in quantum technologies, the number of entangled qubits in quantum devices is rapidly increasing~\cite{PhysRevLett.106.130506,PhysRevLett.121.250505,PhysRevLett.122.110501}.
 In such devices, multiqubit entangled states can be utilized as essential resources for quantum information processing tasks, including quantum computation~\cite{RevModPhys.79.135,PhysRevLett.93.040503,PhysRevLett.95.010501,Knill:2001aa,doi:10.1063/1.5115814,doi:10.1063/1.4976737} and error correction~\cite{RevModPhys.87.307}, quantum communication~\cite{Azuma:2015aa,Li:2019aa,Buterakos2017,hilaire2020resource,PhysRevX.10.021071,PhysRevA.95.012304}, quantum simulations~\cite{Lanyon:2010aa,Ma:2011aa}, and cryptographic protocols~\cite{PhysRevLett.98.020503,PhysRevLett.95.200502,PhysRevA.69.052307,PhysRevA.72.044301}.
 These applications require reliable and robust preparation of the desired state.
 Accurate characterization of the multiqubit states produced in experiments is therefore essential.

 The standard workhorse for state verification is quantum state tomography~(QST)~\cite{PhysRevA.40.2847,PhysRevA.64.052312,PhysRevA.66.012303,RevModPhys.81.299,Banaszek_2013,ALTEPETER2005105}, enabling full reconstruction of the density matrix.
 This procedure has been successfully utilized for few-qubits states~\cite{10.1038/nature04279,10.1038/nphys507,PhysRevLett.74.884,PhysRevLett.95.210502,10.1038/nphys507,PhysRevLett.117.210502,PhysRevLett.121.250505}, but becomes practically impossible for larger systems because the number of measurements settings, amount of measurement time, and computational resources required to complete the tomography grow exponentially with the number of particles.
-Considerable effort has been dedicated to devising experimentally efficient and practical tools for quantum state verification~\cite{PhysRevLett.105.150401,PhysRevLett.105.250403,Cramer2010,Lanyon2017,PhysRevLett.106.230501,PhysRevLett.107.210404,PhysRevLett.111.020401,PhysRevLett.105.250403}.
+These protocols become even more impractical in situations where switching between measurement settings is costly or time consuming.
+To this end, considerable effort has been dedicated to devising experimentally efficient and practical tools for quantum state verification~\cite{PhysRevLett.105.150401,PhysRevLett.105.250403,Cramer2010,Lanyon2017,PhysRevLett.106.230501,PhysRevLett.107.210404,PhysRevLett.111.020401,PhysRevLett.105.250403}.
 Various resource-efficient tomography schemes have been proposed in recent years~\cite{PhysRevLett.105.250403,Lanyon2017,Cramer2010}.
 While these schemes scale more favourably than the full QST, state verification is still a daunting task in terms of measurement settings and computational postprocessing of the collected data~\cite{PhysRevLett.105.250403,Lanyon2017,Cramer2010}, or requires additional demanding control capabilities such as unitaries on the subsystems~\cite{Cramer2010}.
 Other elaborate approaches to state characterization utilize adaptive~\cite{PhysRevLett.113.190404,PhysRevLett.117.040402,Qi2017} or machine learning-assisted~\cite{Lohani_2020,Torlai2018b} quantum state tomography.
 Although reducing the amount of hardware required for state characterization, it still presents an intractable task as the system size grows.